How to entertain a bored toddler at home with little effort

 Keeping toys in a basket of just one type can prevent kids from becoming overwhelmed.

-Large toys can sit openly on shelves or the floor so they are inviting to play with.
+Large toys can sit openly on shelves or the floor so they are invited to play with them.

 You should also keep like toys together.
 So baby dolls and baby doll furniture should live close together.